slausmeister/AutoHDR/readme.md

 # Model training

 Our training data is quite limited (~350 images).
-Thus we followed two approaches from the beginning: Utilizing a pretrained foundation model and data augmentation.
+Thus, we followed two approaches from the beginning: utilizing a pretrained foundation model and data augmentation.

 As the labels are continuous values we employ an MSE loss and train using Adam in 10 epochs using batches of size 12 with a validation split of [0.8, 0.2] and a low learning rate of 0.0005.

 ## With and without pretraining

-We initialize Google's vit-base-patch16-224 ViT, change out the classifier and start training.
-We expected, that during fine tuning we'd need to carefully consider which layers to freeze and which layers to train.
+We initialize Google's vit-base-patch16-224 ViT, replace the classifier and start training.
+We expected, that during fine tuning we would need to carefully consider which layers to freeze and which layers to train.
 In actuality the naive approach of letting the model adjust all training parameters with the same learning rate works incredibly well converging after essentially one epoch.
 Therefore we also compared training without pretraining and see, that whilst convergence is a bit slower, the model also learns to capture the correct relationship.

 | With Pretraining | Without Pretraining |
 | :------: | :------: |